seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part2.md

 So how can I read 55K lines of Lean code?
 There are several choices:

 1. Do not read it.
-2. Spend months reading it and write down the important parts.
+2. Spend months reading it manually and put other important work aside.
 3. Use AI.

-I chose option 3 and used ChatGPT and Claude, relying somewhat more on ChatGPT because the Lean code was itself produced by an OpenAI model.
+I chose option 3 and used ChatGPT and Claude, relying somewhat more on ChatGPT for reading the code because the Lean code was itself produced by an OpenAI model.
 I asked the models to build a table matching the theorems and lemmas in the report with declarations in the Lean file, and then checked the suggested declarations against the source.

 The current file fully formalizes the Cohn-Elkies LP asymptotic in Theorem 1.1, including the passage from unrestricted admissible functions to radial ones and the bridge to the packing-density bound.
 Its coverage of the sign-uncertainty theorem is more limited: